3D printing in the military sector

 Weight varies greatly depending on design and materials, but an average-sized 3D printed drone typically weighs between 200 and 800 grams (excluding battery and electronics).
 In the professional or military field, they can weigh more than 2 kg if designed for specific missions.

 Yes, more and more.
-The armies of the US, UK, Israel and Germany, among others, use it:
+The armies of the US, UK, Israel and Germany, among others, use it to:

 • Printing spare parts on the battlefield.